keylogme/keylogme-zero/README.md

     - devices : list of devices to monitor
         - device_id : unique id (4 alphanumeric characters) for the device
         - name : name of the device, you named it as you want.
+        - keylogger: identification of device.
+It is different for Linux and Mac.
-        - usb_name : usb name of the device.
+            - usb_name (Linux): usb name of the device.
 Go to <a href="#usb-name">USB name</a> section to know how to get it.
-        - layers: list of layers to monitor
+            - product_id & vendor_id (Mac): ids of the device.
+Go to System Information and find Product Id and Vendor Id of device in USB or Bluetooth.
+        - layers: (OPTIONAL) for some keyboards that have multiple layers.
+Others that only have one layer, like the built-in keyboard, there is no need to define this parameter.
             - layer_id : unique id (int) for the layer
             - name : name of the layer
             - codes : list of keycodes or shifted states (decimal format) for the layer.
 Go to <a href="#keycodes-hardware">Keycodes hardware</a> section to know how to get it.